hackclub/winter/sanjay-nagesh.md

 Power on: Connect a power source to the cube, and power it on.
 The cube should now be fully functional, displaying different patterns and animations.

+NFC CARD: Create a personal website and connect it to the nfc card and connect the nfc card to the led cube (glue)

 ## Budget